Keio University

 Image: A Board of Councillors meeting during the era of President Saku Sato in Conference Hall 3.
 The ashtrays and electric fans reflect the era.
 (July 20, 1970)

 When speaking of large conference rooms on the Mita hilltop, one thinks of Conference Hall 3 on the 3rd floor of the Jukukan-kyoku (Keio Corporate Administration) and the Large Conference Room on the 2nd floor of the Old University Library.
 Both are atmospheric rooms; the latter served as the Main Reading Room until the new library was built.
-I still faintly remember the feel of the hard wooden chairs I used there when I was an undergraduate.
+I still have a faint memory of the feel of the hard wooden chairs I used there when I was an undergraduate.

-For a long time after the war, the first thing that came to mind when someone said "conference room" at Mita was Conference Hall 3.
-For faculty meetings and research seminars, it became customary to use the conference rooms in the New Graduate Research Building after it was completed in 1969.
+For a long time after the war, the room that came to mind when "conference room" was mentioned at Mita was Conference Hall 3.
+For faculty meetings and research seminars, it became customary to use the conference rooms in the New Research Building after it was completed in 1969.
 My memories of Conference Hall 3 date back to around 1959, when the first labor union was formed at the Juku and collective bargaining with the Juku authorities began to be held in that room.
 In many cases, these were so-called mass bargaining sessions that lasted late into the night.
 I participated as a union member.
-At that time, Keio still retained many old systems and practices from the pre-war era, particularly regarding employment.
-For example, there was the "fukushu (unpaid assistant) system" and the "mochi-dai (year-end bonus)" given to those assistants.
-Furthermore, the staff responsible for the maintenance and cleaning of the school buildings and grounds were called "jukuboku."
-These matters, along with wage issues, were brought to the bargaining table and revised.
-At the time, we took great pleasure in saying, "This is Keio's 'modernization' revolution."
+At that time, Keio still retained many old systems and customs from the pre-war era, particularly regarding employment.
+For example, there was the "fukushu (unpaid assistant) system" and the "mochi-dai (rice cake money)" that those assistants received at the end of the year, and the staff responsible for the maintenance and cleaning of the school buildings and grounds were called "jukuboku."
+These matters, along with wage issues, were addressed and reformed as items on the bargaining agenda.
+At the time, we were quite pleased with ourselves, saying things like, "This is Keio's 'modernization' revolution."

 From 1977, it became my turn to be on the receiving end of collective bargaining with the union.
-This was because, under President Tadao Ishikawa, I served as Vice-President in charge of finance and labor relations until 1981.
+This was because I served as Vice-President in charge of finance and labor relations under President Tadao Ishikawa until 1981.
 Consequently, Conference Hall 3 became a nostalgic space for me, not only for collective bargaining but also as the venue for the Board of Councillors meetings.
 If you were to ask which was more difficult for me, it would be the latter.
-In that setting, many of the councillors were individuals with extensive experience in corporate management.
-Explaining the Juku's financial situation—which follows the "Accounting Standards for School Corporations," a system quite different from corporate accounting—accurately and without causing misunderstanding was a task that required considerable care.
-After finishing my first report and the meeting adjourned, I felt a sense of relief when Ichiro Okuma, who was attending as the Dean of the Faculty of Economics, told me, "It was okay."
+In that case, many of the councillors were individuals with extensive experience in corporate management.
+Explaining the financial status of the Gijuku—which follows the "Accounting Standards for School Corporations," a system quite different from corporate accounting—to them accurately and without causing misunderstanding was a task that required no small amount of care.
+After finishing my first report and the meeting adjourned, I felt a sense of relief when Ichiro Okuma, who was attending as the Dean of the Faculty of Economics, told me, "It was so-so."

-From 1983, the Board of Councillors meetings began to be held in the Large Conference Room of the Old University Library.
+From 1983 onwards, those Board of Councillors meetings began to be held in the Large Conference Room of the Old University Library.

 *Affiliations and titles are as of the time of publication.